 After all that I’ve mentioned and you still can’t think of a good domain name yet?
 Don’t get hung up on it.
 You can get your free Bluehost domain name at any time after your order hosting.

-More importantly, if you do have a domain name in mind go with it for now…even if it’s not the perhaps the best name.
+More importantly, if you do have a domain name in mind go with it for now…even if it’s not the best name.
 You are best to start with any domain and if you have to you can always change to another one later.
 You are best to take action than stand there like a deer in headlights.

 In your new business venture, the goal is to keep moving forward.
 Don’t strive to be perfect, but build something that is “good enough”.
 To be honest most people won’t type in your domain name anyways but will be via search or links from other sites.